 The bunk above him was occupied by an Irishman named Eugene , who appeared to be suffering with night terrors.
-I had a long consultation with him yesterday as he’s quitting The Camino after 8 days with severe foot pain.
-I diagnosed Plantar Fasciitis and offered to supply him with something from my mobile pharmacy but he politely declined , explaining that he preferred the bottle of whisky option.
+I had a long chat with him yesterday as he’s quitting the Camino after 8 days with severe foot pain.
+I diagnosed Plantar Fasciitis and offered to supply him with something from my mobile pharmacy but he politely declined.

-I had breakfast with Eugene and the rotund and verbiose ( both ends ) South African.
+I had breakfast with Eugene and the verbiose South African.
 He revealed to us that he is doing The Camino because he has a serious gambling addition .
-Judging by his choice of breakfast ( two double brandies ) I suspect the poor chap has more than one addiction.
+Judging by his choice of breakfast ( two double brandies ) the poor chap would seem to have more than one addiction.

 I´ve booked in to a very basic Refugio next to the Viana Iglesia de Santa Maria.
 It´s small ( 15 places ) and we all sleep on mats in the same room .
 The couple from Germany I walked with the other day are here as well as a lady from Mexico who has walked from Le Puy in France.
-There is also a funny little fellow from Barcelona who is walking with his daughter and reminds me of ” Manuel ” from ” Fawlty Towers “.
-Every time I see him he has a cigarette in his mouth.
+There is also a funny little fellow from Barcelona who is walking with his daughter and is never without a cigarette in his mouth.
 There are many nationalities here on The Camino.
-I´d say around 50% are Spanish , there is a good proportion from France , Germany and Italy.
-I´ve also met a lot of Pilgrims form Ireland but very few from the UK ( only 2 so far ).
-Fortunately the lingua franca is English.
+I´d say around 50% are Spanish with a good proportion from France , Germany and Italy.
+I’ve only met two from the UK so far but fortunately the lingua franca of the pilgrims appears to be English.